Dr. Tapiwa Mucherera

 - Ph.D., University of Denver and Iliff School of Theology, 1999

 The Rev. Dr. Tapiwa N. Mucherera is professor in Pastoral Counseling.
-He joined Asbury Theological Seminary’s faculty in 1999.
+He joined Asbury Theological Seminary’s faculty in 1999 on the Wilmore campus.
+In 2006, he was asked to move to the Florida Dunnam Campus to help head the starting of the MA Counseling (MAMH, MAMF, & MAPC) degrees.

 He received a Diploma in Theology at United Theological College, Zimbabwe, 1985; M.Div., Garrett-Evangelical Theological Seminary, 1989; B.A. in Religion and Psychology, Simpson College, 1990; M.A. in Pastoral Care and Counseling, Iliff School of Theology, 1994; and a Ph.D., University of Denver and Iliff School of Theology, 1999.

-Dr. Mucherera is author of two books: Pastoral Care from a Third World Perspective, (2001, 2005); Meet Me at the Palaver, (2009).
+Dr. Mucherera is author of three books: Glimmers of Hope (2013); Pastoral Care from a Third World Perspective, (2001, 2005); Meet Me at the Palaver, (2009).
 He has academic articles and 2 book chapters in: Stephen Madigen, Therapy from Outside In, (2004) and in Anne E. Streaty Wimberly, Keep It Real: Working with Today’s Black Youth (2005).

-Dr. Mucherera is an ordained United Methodist Minister in full connection with the Zimbabwe Annual Conferences.
+Dr. Mucherera is an ordained United Methodist Minister in full connection with the Zimbabwe West Annual Conference.
+He is also an Affiliate member of the Florida United Methodist Annual conference where he serves on the Board of Ordained Ministry.
 He has served churches in Zimbabwe, Chicago, Iowa, Denver and Kentucky.
 Some of Dr. Mucherera’s passions are in doing workshops with pastors on self-care, and seminars on marriage and family issues.
-He also has a heart for ministering and supporting those orphaned by the HIV/AIDS pandemics especially in Africa.
+He also has a heart for ministering and supporting those orphaned by the HIV/AIDS pandemics especially in Africa,and Zimbabwe in particular.
 Dr. Mucherera worked as an individual and family therapist before joining the Asbury Seminary faculty.